-- d) Failure to complete the clinical pre-practice requirements (PPRs) specified by the program and to provide acceptable evidence of completion by published deadlines may result in the student being deregistered from clinical course(s).
-No student without the necessary PPR will be allowed to participate in any clinical practicum where a PPR is required. - e) Suspension and/or termination of a practicum placement by an external stakeholder when it is deemed necessary by either the program or the external stakeholder to preserve the health and safety of patients/clients and others or for the protection of the stakeholder's property.
-Students who are denied a practicum placement by an external stakeholder because of an assessed detrimental impact on the client, client group, or community being served and who are unable to meet clinical or field course requirements on this basis will be Required to Withdraw from Program (RTWP).
+- e) Failure to complete the clinical pre-practice requirements (PPRs) specified by the program and to provide acceptable evidence of completion by published deadlines may result in the student being deregistered from clinical course(s).
+No student will be allowed to participate in any clinical practicum where a PPR is required. - f) Suspension and/or termination of a practicum placement by an external stakeholder when it is deemed necessary by either the program or the external stakeholder to preserve the health and safety of patients/clients and others or for the protection of the stakeholder's property.
+Students who are unable to meet clinical course requirements on this basis will be required to withdraw from the program. - g) Failure to achieve the required progression grade as determined by the program prerequisite structure after a maximum of two attempts exclusive of any instances of Withdrawal with Cause (WC) in any program course used to meet graduation requirements that are prefixed by either NURS, BIOL or HLTH will result in the student being assigned the academic standing of Required to Withdraw from Program (RTWP)

-- g) Failure to achieve the required progression grade as determined by the program prerequisite structure after a maximum of two attempts exclusive of any instances of Withdrawal with Cause (WC) in any program course used to meet graduation requirements that are prefixed by either NURS or HLTH will result in the student being assigned the academic standing of Required to Withdraw from Program (RTWP) - Students who are RTWP may appeal the RTWP.
+Students who are RTWP may appeal the RTWP.
 Please refer to the Student Handbook for details about the appeal process.